Inherent nonlinearity of fluid motion and acoustic gravitational wave memory: Fluid-dynamical setup

 \subsection{Bose-Einstein condensates}

 The dynamics of BECs is on the mean-field level captured by the Gross-Pitaevski\v\i~equation (GPE) ($\hbar\coloneqq 1$, atomic mass $m\coloneqq 1$) \cite{pita2003bose}

-where $g$ is the two-body contact interaction coupling.
+where {$\psi$ is the condensate wave function, $t$ is time, $V_{\rm trap}$ is the externally imposed trapping potential,} and $g$ is the two-body contact interaction coupling.
 To leave the salient physics unobscured, we place the BEC in a box trap \cite{Gaunt}, and omit mention of $V_{\rm trap}$ in what follows.
-We work in the Thomas-Fermi (TF) limit, wherein density variation length scales are much larger than healing length $\xi_c=(g \rho_{(0)})^{-1/2}$, where $\rho_{(0)}=\frac{N}{V}$, with $V$ volume and $N=\int d^3{\bm r} |\psi({\bm r},t)|^2 $ particle number.
-It is well known that then the GPE is, via the Madelung transformation $\psi=\sqrt{\rho({\bm r}, t)}e^{i\Phi ({\bm r}, t)}$, equivalent to the inviscid irrotational flow (excluding singular quantized vortex lines), of a perfect fluid \cite{pita2003bose}.
-Continuity equation, Euler equation, irrotationality condition and polytropic equation of state are, respectively, using ${\bm v}=\nabla \Phi$,
+We work in the Thomas-Fermi (TF) limit, wherein density variation length scales are much larger than healing length $\xi_c=(g \rho_0)^{-1/2}$, where $\rho_0=\frac{N}{V}$, with $V$ volume and $N=\int d^3{\bm r} |\psi({\bm r},t)|^2 $ particle number.
+We use the Madelung transformation $\psi=\sqrt{\rho({\bm r}, t)}e^{i\Phi ({\bm r}, t)}$; {the density $\rho>0$, and the velocity potential $\Phi ({\bm r}, t)$ is a real function.
+It is easily shown that then the GPE is equivalent to the irrotational flow (excluding the singular quantized vortex lines) of a perfect fluid characterized by density and velocity potential as defined by the Madelung transformation \cite{pita2003bose}.} Continuity equation, Euler equation, irrotationality condition and polytropic equation of state are, respectively, using ${\bm v}=\nabla \Phi$,

 We then introduce perturbations on top of the constant density background at rest: